deltachat-bot/deltachat-loginbot/DISCOURSE.md

  4. Use `bash scripts/gen_secret.sh` to generate two random strings for `client_id` and `client_secret` in `oauth` section of the config file.
 Enter one of randomly generated strings in `client_id` field and the other in `client_secret` field.
  5. Enter `https://discourse.tld/auth/oauth2_basic/callback` as `redirect_uri` where `discouse.tld` is the domain address of your Discourse.
  6. Run the binary.
 By default, it looks for `config.toml` in the current directory but you can specify somewhere else by a command line argument: `./loginbot /path/to/config.toml`
  7. For production runs, a service manager is highly recommended for easier management of the loginbot process.
 For instance on Debian based distros and many others, systemd is used.
+You can use the systemd user service template(`loginbot.service`).
  8. The bot's web API is listening to `listen_addr` as specified in the config file.
 To see different possible values for `listen_addr` see [valid values for SocketAddr](https://doc.rust-lang.org/nightly/core/net/enum.SocketAddr.html).
 9. You need a webserver to act as a reverse proxy for the login bot (see [this guide](https://www.digitalocean.com/community/tutorials/how-to-configure-nginx-as-a-reverse-proxy-on-ubuntu-22-04) as an example).
 Let it proxy traffic to the `listen_addr` from the `config.toml`.
 10. Point your domain to the server, so users can reach it (e.g. with `foo.com`).